Nadal ends semifinal drought at majors

 Turning the tables

+"I'm just excited to be back in final rounds of the most important events," said Nadal.
+"I am here to try to make this, no?
+Is always difficult, but I fought and I worked hard to try to make that happen.

+"Very happy that after a lot of work, be in this round again.
+Is special thing for me

 Raonic beat Nadal only two weeks ago in Brisbane yet Nadal, despite all his injury woes, is still a different proposition over the best-of-five sets.
+He tweaked his return stance, moving in against one of tennis' best servers.

-He played impeccable tennis in the first set, hitting 12 winners and only two unforced errors.
+Nadal played impeccable tennis in the first set, hitting 12 winners and only two unforced errors.
 Those are numbers associated with the 30-year-old when he was in his prime.

 Raonic took an off-court medical timeout at 3-2 in the second for what appeared to be a right thigh issue -- 12 months after a adductor problem in the same leg hampered him against Andy Murray on Rod Laver Arena in a five-set semifinal loss -- but didn't capitulate.